 - Be sure to return A/V equipment to the state in which you found it and turn off the projector when you are done.

 Email Distribution Lists

 There are several email distribution lists for announcements of general interest to BML.
 Please see how to request your email address be added to the BML lists.

 Data Access and the Bodega Ocean Observing Node (BOON)

 The Bodega Ocean Observing Node ("BOON") website provides access to real time and historical environmental data sets.
 Many commonly requested data sets are available at the BOON website Data Downloads page.

 You may also download data with the custom query tool - best for long interval, short duration data sets, i.e. daily or hourly averages for a few days or a week.

 If you need additional assistance with BOON data acquisition, or if you have questions about the observations, please contact the BOON Data Group.

-We do not offer hosting of personal web pages, however if you would like to have a page or short bio with a link to your personal website that resides under your PI or Advisor's BML web page, please send a request to BML IT with a CC to your PI.
+We do not offer hosting of personal web pages, however if you would like to have a "Person" page with your contact information, a short bio and link to your personal website, please send a request to BML IT with a CC to your PI.

 General questions about the website should be address to BML IT.